-- Stir in the remaining ingredients, including this grated carrot, apple, spices, salt, and baking soda.
+- Stir in the remaining ingredients, including the grated carrot, apple, spices, salt, and baking soda.
 At this point, you can add up to 1/4 cup of an additional add-in.
 I recommend toasted walnuts or pumpkin seeds for a bit of protein.
 Don’t use sunflower seeds because they’ll react with the baking soda and turn a weird color.

 - Divide the batter among 12 muffin cups.

-- Bake for 20 to 25 minutes, or until a toothpick comes out clean.
+- Bake for 20 to 25 minutes, until a toothpick comes out clean.